 We wish to thank the Selection Committee, the Department of Medical Education, and the authors who submitted their work.
 Congratulations to all of our authors for their dedication to education research and for sharing their innovative work with our community.

-The 2021 Medical Education Research Day Abstract Book and Poster Book are available for download and featured below.
+The 2022 Medical Education Research Day Abstract Book is available for download and featured below.